bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	foo()
 	```

-⚠️  **How are they different?** It just looks like the `name` property just stores the name of the variable it created.
+⚠️  **How are they different?** It just looks like the `name` property stores the name of the variable it created.

 Yes, they are somewhat different .
 Let's look at more examples -
 1. You can always store the function in a different variable, but `func.name` will NOT change.